-Network & systems security in this day and age is full of headlines like these:
+Network & systems security today is full of headlines like:

 - “Meet the new ransomware that knows where you live”

 - “Spear-phishing campaign exploiting Windows zero-day vulnerability hits retail, hospitality industries”

 - “Cyber Attacks on Small Businesses on the Rise”

 As these headlines attest, ransomware, phishing and other types of cyberattacks are increasing in quantity and sophistication.
 To avoid becoming a victim you must take measures to protect your company.
 No business is too small to go unnoticed by cybercriminals – in fact, many cybercriminals like to attack smaller companies which often do not have the expertise or resources to fend them off.

 You probably are running anti-malware software already in your business.
 You realise the essential role it plays in detecting and blocking known ransomware, viruses and other types of malware.
 However, that is only one of several measures you need to take to protect your company against cyberattacks.
 Other important measures include reducing known security vulnerabilities, educating your employees and preparing for the worst-case scenario.

 You can make it much harder for cybercriminals to attack your IT systems by addressing vulnerabilities that cybercriminals tend to exploit.
 Here are a few starting points:

 Cybercriminals like to target operating system software and applications that have known security vulnerabilities which can provide easy access to your computer systems for cybercriminals to install malicious code.
 Updating your software regularly with newly released patches eliminates known vulnerabilities, thereby reducing the number of exploitable entry points into your computer systems.